lykjohn/SEC-Python-Scraper/README.md

 </p>

 ### Going to work
 <p> Begin by importing the module.
-Nake sure your current directory is set to where the "sec_business_scraper.py" is located. </p>
+Make sure your current directory is set to where the "sec_business_scraper.py" is located. </p>

 ```bash
 import sec_business_scraper